IainNZ/OldPersonalSite/_posts/2013-09-15-sudoku-as-a-service.markdown

 ### Web-service Code

 Finally, we need to make a server.
 Check out ``server.jl`` in the repository - its pretty straightforward and most of the work is input validation.
+The form of a query is ``/sudoku/123...123`` or ``/sudoku/123...123/pretty`` for human-readable response.
+There should be 81 numbers, one for each cell of the 9x9 sudoku board, row-wise.
+A zero indicates a blank.
 Heres a taster:

 {% highlight julia %}
 using HttpServer